256hax/solana-anchor-react-minimal-example/rust/README.md

-isize       The pointer-sized signed integer type. pointer    Raw, unsafe pointers, *const T, and *mut T. reference  References, both shared and mutable. slice      A dynamically-sized view into a contiguous sequence, [T]. str        String slices. tuple      A finite heterogeneous sequence, (T, U, ..). u8         The 8-bit unsigned integer type.
+isize       The pointer-sized signed integer type. pointer    Raw, unsafe pointers, *const T, and *mut T. reference  References, both shared and mutable. slice      A dynamically-sized view into a contiguous sequence, [T].
+Contiguous here means that elements are laid out so that every element is the same distance from its neighbors. str        String slices. tuple      A finite heterogeneous sequence, (T, U, ..). u8         The 8-bit unsigned integer type.